 If your potential SEO agency provides information on prior clients.
 Be sure to check their references; you want to hear from past clients that the SEO specialist was able to provide useful guidance and worked effectively with their developers, designers, UX researchers, and marketers.

 A good SEO specialist should feel like someone you can inherently work with smoothly, learn from, experiment with, and who generally cares about you and your business, not just getting your site the highest rank.
-As ultimately, those techniques rarely last long, if they work at all.
+Ultimately, those techniques rarely last long, if they work at all.

 They’ll want to educate you and your staff on how search engines work so that SEO becomes part of your general business operations.